 For details see page Celestron C8 OTA Information (8" Schmidt-Cassegrain).
 For technical data see here.

 The eVscope is a 4.5" Newtonian telescope (mirror diameter 112 mm, focal length 450 mm, focal ratio f/4) on an alt-AZ GoTo mount.
 What makes it special is that it shows its owners images of DSO reminiscent of the photos taken with large telescopes or with space telescopes (of course in a lower resolution, but it does...) and also in color.
 The telescope is easy to use and more works or less fully automatically.
-After initial problems, I have "bitten my way through" and observed and photographed over 200 DSO with it (as of the end of 2020).
+After initial problems, I have "bitten my way through" and observed and photographed more than 250 DSO with it.

 After purchasing the eVscope 2 in late 2021, I sold the original eVscope in March 2022.